6 Tips on How to Grow an Herbal Tea GardenJul 06, 2021

 Some of us have many acres and can plant to our heart's content, but most of us are tied up for space.
 We have to make do with what we have to the best of our ability, so space is a precious commodity.

-Are you in an apartment or a small duplex with nothing but your window sill and maybe a little porch?
+Are you in an apartment or a small duplex with nothing but your window sill to grow indoors, or maybe a little porch outside?
 Make use of your space with vertical gardening and pots.

 Do you have a small city lot, maybe 1/4 acre?
-Raised garden beds and vertical gardening and planting in pots might be the best use of your space.
+Raised beds, vertical gardening, and planting in pots might be the best use of your space.

-Once you have your location picked out and understand if your herbs/plants will need to be in a pot, raised bed, or in the ground, and the type of soil it's going in, you will know better what plants to start with.
+Once you have your location picked out and understand if your herbs planted will need to be in a pot, raised bed, or in the ground, and the type of garden soil it's going in, you will know better what plants to start with.
 That space will define how much you can grow and what you can grow.

-Not only do herbs need to be matched to your level of gardening experience.
-It's also necessary but also making sure that you are planting herbs that you are going to use.
+Not only do herbs need to be matched to your level of gardening experience; it's also necessary to make sure that you are planting herbs that you are going to use.

 What dried herbs are you using in your hand-blended teas?
-What herbs are you using in your medicinal preparations , or what herbal medicines do you continually buy?
+Do you regularly make allergy fighting tea blends, make personal care products using flower petals such as roses, or medicinal preparations with oregano?
+What herbal medicines do you continually buy?
 Those are the herbs you want to look at first.
 Are any of those herbs on your list of herbs that grow in your area?
 Are they easy to grow herbs or difficult?

 Growing what you DON'T use just wastes time and money.
 That space could be better used when growing something that you will use and save you money on your herbal medicine budget.

 When planning your herbal tea garden or medicinal herb garden, make sure that you consider plant maintenance.
-Do you want an herbal garden full of perennials where they come back every year and don't have to keep planting?
+Do you want a garden full of perennial herbs where they come back every year and don't have to keep planting?
 Or are you wanting annuals where you will need to replant?
 Are the herbs you are considering ones that will reseed themselves?
 Do you want them to freely reseed and propagate where you planted them every year?

-When looking at how much maintenance you can handle, take a look at your time commitment and how much time each of the plants your looking at will take.
+When looking at how much maintenance you can handle, take a look at your time commitment and how much time each of the plants you're looking at will take.